18-wheeler Lawsuit Timeline

-To get the full value of your injury claim, you need to reach maximum medical improvement, or something close to that, before settling your case.
+To get the full value of a truck accident settlement, you need to reach maximum medical improvement, or something close to that, before settling your case.
 Maximum medical improvement doesn’t mean that you are back to the level of health that you had prior to the wreck, but rather that you are as good as you are going to get health-wise from a reasonable medical standpoint.
 This may be after a surgery plus weeks or months of physical therapy or multiple consultations.
 You have moved from active treatment for your injuries to no treatment or only conservative treatment (i.e., follow-ups with your doctors every six months to a year, depending on what your doctor recommends).

 Reaching maximum medical improvement gives the injured party and the insurance adjuster a full picture of what your limitations are expected to be in at least the near future and possibly the years to come.
 It isn’t just the injury that determines the value of a claim, but the symptoms and limitations that result from the injury.